Important Procedures & Information

 Access your Academic Plan

 Use the Academic Plan to check your progress in completing your general education requirements.
 To check your progress in completing your major and minor requirements, please check with the major or minor advisor or department chair.
-Use this link for instructions for accessing your academic plan.
+View the instructions for accessing your academic plan (PDF).

 Use myGoucher to access your class schedule, course history, space in classes and your progress towards your general education requirements.
-Use this link for instructions for accessing myGoucher.
+View the instructions for accessing myGoucher.

 In case your primary selections are closed at the time of registration, alternate courses should be selected .